My An Arkie's Faith column from the December 22, 2021, issue of The Polk County Pulse.

 It was a cold, windy day in December 1903.
 Orville Wright stands on the beach in Kitty Hawk, North Carolina, staring at the sky.
-Flying overhead, in the machine that they had built together, is his brother Wilbur.
+His brother Wilbur is flying overhead in the machine they had built together.
 It was their fourth flight of the day in their hand-built flying machine.
 Wilbur Wright succeeded in flying their homemade machine for 59 seconds, covering 852 feet at a speed of seven miles per hour.
 Orville had piloted the first flight of the day that lasted just 12 seconds and traveled only 180 feet, but it proved that human flight was possible.

 According to their niece, Ivonette Miller, who was 7 in 1903, the children were excited that Wilbur and Orville would be home for Christmas.
 She recalled that they said something like: “Oh, goody, Uncle Will will be home in time to carve the Christmas turkey!”

 Amanda Wright Lane, the great-grandniece of Wilbur and Orville, said: “The Wright family was thrilled to learn about that first flight, but they were happier yet to know that meant the boys, great cooks, would be home in time for Wilbur to stuff the Christmas turkey and for Orville to make his cranberry bunny, served at holiday meals.”